 - CREATE TIME SLOTS IN EXCEL

-- CONCEPT: HOW TO CREATE TIME SLOTS / DIVIDE THE TIME IN SLOTS
+- HOW TO CREATE TIME SLOTS IN EXCEL

 - EXAMPLE DETAILS: CREATE THE 15 MIN TIME SLOTS FOR A COMPLETE DAY [ 24 HRS ]